Democrats introduce legislation to get federal contract workers back pay

 Smith’s legislation is just one of several bills introduced this month to protect federal workers from the financial effects of the shutdown.
 On Tuesday, a bipartisan coalition introduced the Financial Relief for Feds Act, which would allow federal employees and contractors to withdraw funds from their retirement accounts penalty-free.
 Last week, Sen. Brian Schatz (D-Hawaii) and Rep. Derek Kilmer (D-Wash.) introduced a bill that would prevent landlords and creditors from taking action against federal workers or contractors who are currently without pay.

-So far, of all the measures introduced to protect vulnerable government workers, the only bill to have passed both chambers and get the President’s signature is a measure to grant back pay to furloughed workers.
+So far, of all the measures introduced to protect vulnerable government workers, the only bill to have passed both chambers and get the president’s signature is a measure to grant back pay to furloughed workers.
 None of the legislation, however, can go into effect until the shutdown is over.